APM Women in Project Management SIG – Spring Newsletter 2019

 Trustees Unlimited encourages women to become trustees to advance in the workplace.
 HR News Trustees Unlimited is calling on women to become charity trustees to advance their careers and gain new skills and experiences.

-Following one of the common themes that came out of IWD about network and taking ownership of your career, an interesting article was published in the Telegraph on the Friday 8 March and an exert can be found below:
+interesting article was published in the Telegraph on the Friday 8 March and an exert can be found below:

 “All women are, of course, different and have a range of strengths, weaknesses and aspirations, but certain threads tend to come through: a lack of self-confidence, imposter syndrome, fear of failure and a hesitancy in going for a promotion or new job.